 Highlights of the Taxpayer Relief Initiative

-The revised COVID-related collection procedures will be beneficial to taxpayers, especially those who have always filed and/or paid their taxes on time.
+The revised COVID-related collection procedures are beneficial to taxpayers, especially those who have always filed and/or paid their taxes on time.
 Here is a brief rundown of the new measures included in the Taxpayer Relief Initiative:

 - Short-term payment plan repayment will go from 120 days to 180 days for those who qualify